-James Shore created a series of impressive 200 videos where he uses TDD to build an entire "real-world" project from scratch.
+James Shore created a series of 200 impressive videos where he uses TDD to build an entire "real-world" project from scratch.
 You can see it in his Youtube playlist, Let's Play: Test-Driven Development: https://www.youtube.com/playlist?list=PL0CCC6BD6AFF097B1.
-And while he created these videos in 2012, they are still relevant and highly recommended.
+While he created these videos in 2012, they are still relevant and highly recommended.

 We recommend readers to watch at least the first 3-5 episodes to get a sense of what TDD is about.

 Exercise 1.
 We have the following skeleton for a diagram illustrating the Test Driven Development cycle.
 What words/sentences should be at the numbers?